Battle of Intombe: Battle

-Moriarty charged out of his tent with his revolver at the ready and killed three Zulus before being shot from the front and stabbed with an assegai from behind and was said to have shouted "Fire away boys, death or glory!
+Moriarty charged out of his tent with his revolver at the ready and killed three Zulus, before being shot from the front and stabbed with an assegai from behind.
+He was said to have shouted, "Fire away boys, death or glory!
 I'm done" as he fell.
 Few of his comrades managed to put up any resistance and many were cut down.
 Survivors fled into the river, still in spate, flowing at 7 kn, hoping to be washed to the far bank.
 The troops on the far bank provided as much covering fire as possible.
 Upon what survivors they could see reaching the Lüneberg side of the river, Lieutenant Henry Hollingworth Harward, Moriarty's second-in-command, gave the order to withdraw as several hundred Zulus were crossing the river.
 No sooner had he done this, he grabbed the first horse he spotted and fled, abandoning his men.

 These survivors were left under the command of Sergeant Anthony Booth.
 For 3 mi, the Zulus pursued the group of around forty survivors.
 Whenever they drew closer, several of the bolder troops along with Booth, stopped to deliver a volley, which dispersed their pursuers.
 Four men who split from the group to take a short cut to Lüneberg were overtaken and killed.
-The others made it to Raby's Farm, around 2 mi from Lüneberg, where the Zulus broke off their pursuit.
-Booth was later awarded the Victoria Cross.
+The others made it to Raby's Farm, around 2 mi from Lüneberg, where the Zulus broke off their pursuit; Booth was later awarded the Victoria Cross.
 The wagons at the laager were looted and all the ammunition and supplies were carried off by the Zulus or destroyed.

 Harward arrived at Lüneberg and told Tucker of what had happened; Tucker ordered all his mounted troops to accompany him to the camp and 150 infantry to follow.
-Tucker and his mounted force spotted 'dense masses' of Zulus leaving the scene of the battle as they approached.
+Tucker and his mounted force spotted "dense masses" of Zulus leaving the scene of the battle as they approached.
 At the camp, they discovered one soldier who had made a miraculous escape by being carried down the river and then making his way back to the camp.
 He and two African wagon drivers were the only survivors.